Query Optimization in the Wild: Realities and Trends: QO Evolution: The Past and Present

-\textbf{Cascades/Volcano Overview:} A Cascades/Volcano optimizer proceeds through four major stages.
-In the \textit{Parsing/Algebrization} stage, the input SQL query is parsed into an Abstract Syntax Tree (AST) and then converted into an initial logical algebraic tree composed of relational operators such as Join, Project, and Scan.
-During \textit{Simplification/Normalization}, this logical tree is iteratively rewritten into a canonical, semantically equivalent form using transformation rules such as predicate pushdown, join reordering, and projection pruning.
-The \textit{Cost-Based Exploration} stage constitutes the core of the optimizer: transformation and implementation rules are applied to explore alternative logical and physical plans, all of which are organized in a MEMO structure that groups logically equivalent expressions; for each group and required physical property, the optimizer recursively computes and memoizes the lowest-cost plan, adding enforcer operators (e.g., Sort, Repartition) when necessary to meet property requirements such as ordering or data distribution.
-In the final \textit{Post-Optimization} stage, additional rewrites and property adjustments are applied to the selected plan, such as adding execution annotations or final physical tweaks, producing the fully optimized execution plan ready for the execution engine.
+\myitem Parsing/Algebrization: The input SQL query is parsed into an Abstract Syntax Tree (AST) and then converted into an initial logical algebraic tree composed of relational operators such as Join, Project, and Scan.

+\myitem Simplification/Normalization: The logical tree is iteratively rewritten into a canonical, semantically equivalent form using transformation rules such as predicate pushdown, join reordering, and projection pruning.

+\myitem Cost-Based Exploration: Transformation and implementation rules are applied to explore alternative logical and physical plans, all of which are organized in a MEMO structure that groups logically equivalent expressions; for each group and required physical property, the optimizer recursively computes and memoizes the lowest-cost plan, adding enforcer operators (e.g., Sort, Repartition) when necessary to meet property requirements such as ordering or data distribution.

+\myitem Post-Optimization: Additional rewrites and property adjustments are applied to the selected plan, such as adding execution annotations or final physical tweaks, producing the fully optimized execution plan ready for the execution engine.

+Implementations of this high-level architecture, however, vary widely.
+Systems like Spark prioritize rule-based simplification with limited cost-based exploration, while mature engines employ sophisticated cost-based exploration.
+A common practical strategy in these advanced systems is to break cost-based exploration into sub-stages, each running a full Cascades pass with a subset of rules over a subset of conditions along with a timeout.
+This strategy helps manage the search space and balance plan quality with compilation time, though the specific stage design highly depends on the workload requirements and system implementation.
+For instance, SQL Server QO has three stages (OLTP, quick, and full optimization), whereas UQO~\cite{bruno2024unified} (the QO for Fabric DW) roughly divides exploration into two stages: single-node optimization followed by distributed planning.